 Why you should try this recipe

-- This dark chocolate mousse recipe is straightforward: it is easy to follow and make the recipe.
+- This dark chocolate mousse recipe is straightforward: it is made with simple ingredients and is easy to follow and make the recipe.

-- It is a classic French dessert made from scratch, and it tasted like in Paris.
+- It is a classic French dessert made from scratch, and it tastes like in Paris.
+It's a chocolate lover's dream.

-- The dessert is perfect to finish the meal with a note of delicacy.
+- This decadent mousse au chocolat is perfect to finish the meal with a note of delicacy.

 Ingredients

-Chocolate: Use top-quality 70% dark cacao chocolate: Scharffen Berger dark chocolate, Valrhona dark chocolate, or Lindt Excellence dark chocolate.
+- Chocolate: Use the best quality 70% dark chocolate: Scharffen Berger dark chocolate, Valrhona dark chocolate, or Lindt Excellence dark chocolate.

-Replace dark chocolate with milk or white chocolate, or switch half of the dark chocolate with half of the milk chocolate if desired.
+Replace dark chocolate with different chocolates (milk or white chocolate), or switch half of the dark chocolate with half of the milk chocolate if desired.

-Whipping cream: use it with at least 30% fat content.
+- Heavy cream: Use heavy or heavy whipping cream with at least 30% fat content.

-Raspberries: use fresh raspberries to make this classic chocolate and raspberry combination.
-Omit berries of they are out of season.
+- Raspberries: Use fresh raspberries to make this classic chocolate and raspberry combination.
+Omit fresh berries if they are out of season.

 You might argue that a classic French chocolate mousse is made of chocolate and eggs without adding cream, and you would be correct.

-But the chocolate mousse with added whipped cream (which lightens the mousse) is also served in France.
+But this traditional chocolate mousse with added whipped cream (which lightens the mousse) is also served in France.

-For example, recipes of chocolate mousse created by French chefs such as Philippe Conticini, Gaston Lenôtre, Christophe Michalak, Christophe Felder contain whipping cream.
+For example, chocolate mousse recipes created by French chefs such as Philippe Conticini, Gaston Lenôtre, Christophe Michalak, and Christophe Felder contain whipping cream.

-In a separate clean bowl, beat egg whites with a pinch of salt until they are firmly mounted and put aside (photo 2).
+In a separate bowl, using an electric mixer, whip whites with a pinch of salt until stiff peaks form and put them aside (photo 2).

-Break the chocolate into small pieces and melt with butter in a double boiler at a low simmer, stirring occasionally.
+Break the chocolate into small pieces in a medium bowl and melt with butter in a double boiler at a low simmer, stirring occasionally.

 Add egg yolks one by one to the melted chocolate while mixing (photo 4).

-Stir the whipped cream in the chocolate/egg yolks mixture (photo 5).
+Stir the whipped cream in the chocolate/egg yolk mixture (photo 5).

 Gently fold egg whites into the main mix with the spatula, but do not stir (photo 6).